Why capable professionals lose confidence when it matters most

 Why confidence drops as responsibility rises

-As careers progress, the margin for error narrows.
-The audience changes.
+As careers progress, we feel like the margin for error narrows.
+Not only does the audience change, but it increases its expectation on our ability.
 The implications of being misunderstood grow heavier.

-You are no longer just sharing ideas.
-You are representing decisions, teams, reputations, sometimes organisations.
-The pressure is not imagined.
-It is real.
+You're no longer just sharing ideas.
+You're representing decisions, teams, reputations, sometimes organisations.
+The pressure isn't imagined.
+It's real.

-In these moments, confidence does not disappear because someone is unprepared.
+In these moments, confidence doesn't disappear because someone is unprepared.
 It disappears because the situation demands more than knowledge.
-It demands clarity under pressure.
+It demands clarity and credibility under pressure.

 Why generic advice fails when under pressure